Rinzii/ccmath/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0%20WITH%20LLVM--exception-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Discord](https://img.shields.io/discord/1286067628456284244?label=Discord)](https://discord.gg/p3mVxAbdmc)

 CCMath is a header-only library with a `<cmath>`-style API.
 The same entry points constexpr-evaluate where the standard and compiler allow, dispatch to portable runtime implementations elsewhere, and can use SIMD on selected functions when the target supports it.
-Standards behavior, cross-platform portability, and layered validation under one API.

 This README describes what CCMath is working toward.
 Some claims here reflect goals still in progress.
 See [STATUS.md](docs/STATUS.md) for current implementation status by module and function.